frnsys/molecule_discovery/readme.md

 # Compound clustering

+_Note: the code for abandoned attempts are included, but because the rest of the code has changed since those attempts, they may not work out-of-the-box and are included only for reference._

 Attempts:

 - Training word2vec embeddings on PubMed titles and abstracts, with document representations assembled from these embeddings based on token TF-IDF scores, as described in [1], and then clustering using DBSCAN or OPTICS.